uga-libraries/format-report/documentation/department_narrative_report_instructions.md

 2. Remove the percentage from the risk column labels.
 3. Highlight the four risk level column labels and data row.
 4. Insert a pie chart.
-5. Change the chart title to "Format Risk Profile" and make it bold.
+5. Change the chart title to "Format Risk Profile".
-6. Use Quick Layout 1 (under Design) to label each slice with the risk level and percentage.
-7. Adjust labels.
-Use font size 11, label position center, font color white.
-8. Adjust colors by clicking on each slice and changing fill.
-High = red, moderate = orange, low = green.
-   Leave no match blue.
-9. Reduce the white space around the chart, adjusting the label boxes if text gets cut off.

 ### Risk Change